 A security patient is a person who has committed a criminal offence, who is ordered to be detained in a designated mental health service for psychiatric treatment.
 A security patient can be:

-•a person imprisoned or detained in prison or elsewhere (e.g. a remand centre, police jail, youth residential centre or youth justice centre) who is taken to and detained and treated at a designated mental health service under a secure treatment order (STO) made by the Secretary to the Department of Justice under part 11, division 3 of the MHA 2014 (replacing the restricted hospital transfer orders under section 16(3)(b) of MHA 1986).
+• a person imprisoned or detained in prison or elsewhere (e.g. a remand centre, police jail, youth residential centre or youth justice centre) who is taken to and detained and treated at a designated mental health service under a secure treatment order (STO) made by the secretary to the Victorian Government Department of Justice and Regulation under part 11, division 3 of the MHA 2014 (replacing the restricted hospital transfer orders under section 16(3)(b) of MHA 1986).

-A security patient subject to a CSTO can apply (under s 272) for a hearing to challenge their detention and treatment to the Mental Health Tribunal.
+A security patient subject to a CSTO can apply (under s 272) for a hearing to challenge their detention and treatment to the MHT.
 Similarly a security patient on a STO can apply for revocation of that order (under s 278).

 Before a CSTO can be made a psychiatrist must examine the person and be satisfied that all the following criteria in section 94B(1)(c) of the Sentencing Act 1991 (Vic) are met: